 While a certain amount of worry, stress and anxiety is normal when you are pregnant, if it gets to the point that it’s causing you to worry excessively on most days and significantly affect your life, it’s possible that you’re experiencing an anxiety disorder.

-I didn’t know you could get anxiety during pregnancy.
-Any mood swings I put down to hormones.
+“I didn’t know you could get anxiety during pregnancy.
+Any mood swings I put down to hormones.”

-Despite being common, however, often the symptoms of anxiety are overlooked, interpreted as part of the general symptoms of pregnancy or just considered part of someones ‘organised personality’.
+Despite being common, however, often the symptoms of antenatal anxiety are overlooked, interpreted as part of the general symptoms of pregnancy or just considered part of someone’s ‘organised personality’.

-I never really realised it before – now that I think about it, I guess I was a bit over-anxious and teary in the last few months of pregnancy.
-I was happy to be pregnant and looking forward to having the baby but I was worrying about everything, from finances to the baby’s health.
+“I never really realised it before – now that I think about it, I guess I was a bit over-anxious and teary in the last few months of pregnancy.
+I was happy to be pregnant and looking forward to having the baby but I was worrying about everything, from finances to the baby’s health.”

 As a result, often these symptoms are not recognised at the time but only in hindsight, or even following birth, when other stressors may also be impacting on your emotional wellbeing.

-It was only after the birth of my second child that I realised how unwell and how bad the anxiety was during my first pregnancy.
-It really surprises me that no one picked up on it.
+“It was only after the birth of my second child that I realised how unwell and how bad the anxiety was during my first pregnancy.
+It really surprises me that no one picked up on it.”

 Some women who previously endured pregnancy loss also describe feeling anxious during subsequent pregnancies.
 This is completely understandable and important to discuss with your health professional as part of your antenatal care.

-I am certain my anxiety stemmed from unsuccessful pregnancies and my fear I would lose this one.
-I can’t imagine I’m alone in that when there have been multiple miscarriages.
+“I am certain my anxiety stemmed from unsuccessful pregnancies and my fear I would lose this one.
+I can’t imagine I’m alone in that when there have been multiple miscarriages.”

-Symptoms of antental anxiety
+Symptoms of antenatal anxiety